All you need to know about Business Rates including explanatory notes

 - A 'Listed Building'

-- Has one main property with a rateable value of up to £12,000
+a) one property with a rateable value of less than £15,000 in England, or

 Businesses In Colchester Borough can apply for Discretionary Rate Relief if they are: